 Managing the Coronavirus Outbreak's Continuing Effects

 On March 11, the World Health Organization declared COVID-19 a pandemic.
-The virus continues to spread worldwide, with close to 120,000 cases and 4,000 deaths across more than 110 countries and territories reported to date.
-The situation in the US, Europe, and elsewhere continues to escalate, and several countries are taking actions to stem the spread of the disease and manage its effects.
+The virus continues to spread worldwide, with close to 120,000 cases and over 4,000 deaths across more than 110 countries and territories reported to date.
+The situation in the UK, Europe, and elsewhere continues to escalate, and several countries are taking actions to stem the spread of the disease and manage its effects.

 During a special Marsh webcast — now available for replay — held minutes before the outbreak was declared a pandemic, panelists stressed that a change in mindset is essential for businesses.
 "Businesses need to shift to a response mode," said James Crask, Global Resilience Advisory Lead within Marsh Risk Consulting.
 This includes considering worst-case scenarios and planning their response to varying circumstances.

 And while containment is still possible, mitigation strategies are increasingly important.

 "At the core of mitigation is social distancing," noted Dr. Lorna Friedman, Global Health Leader within Mercer's Multinational Client Group.
 An increasing number of employees are working from home as employers take steps to limit the virus’s spread.
 Dr. Friedman also highlighted the importance of telemedicine, and encouraged employers to make sure the option is available to employees — and that employees are aware.

 Daniel Kaniewski, managing director within Marsh & McLennan's Public Sector Innovation group in the US, noted that governments may take aggressive actions to protect their citizens.

 The webcast dedicated most of its time to answering audience questions.